dhurlburtusa/shortcuts/web_performance/web_performance-notes.md

 ### Parsing

 Once the browser receives the first chunk of data, it can begin parsing the information received to build the DOM and CSSOM.

+Typically, the first chunk of content is in the first 14KB of data.
+Even if the requested page's HTML is larger than the initial 14KB packet, the browser will begin parsing and attempting to render an experience based on the data it has.
+This is why it's important for web performance optimization to include everything the browser needs to start rendering a page — the CSS and HTML needed for the first render — in the first 14KB.
+But before anything is rendered to the screen, the HTML, CSS, and JavaScript have to be parsed.